-The primary teeth begin to come through the gums when the child is about six months old, but this can vary from infant to infant.
+The primary teeth begin to come through the gums when your child is about six months old, but this can vary from infant to infant.
 There are twenty of these teeth.
 It is important to care for teeth properly from the start.
-If a child's diet contains too much sugar there may be problems with both the gums and teeth.
+If your child's diet contains too much sugar your child may have problems with both their gums and teeth.

 Second teeth (permanent teeth)

 The permanent back teeth begin to come through at about six years of age.
 These are sometimes called the 'six-year-old molars'.
 They come up behind the primary molars.
 The permanent front teeth also begin to come through at about six years of age.